bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 3.md

 - A child offers to sell a handful of white [[Crimson Lady’s Veil]] blossoms, claiming, *“Red ones grow where the dead don’t rest.”*
 - A weary guard mutters that the swamp ahead “belongs to the ghosts of [[Fanewick]], not [[Haven]].”
-- A distant hum — the sound of the bog wind moving through hollow reeds — gives the sense that the land itself breathes.
+- A distant hum — the sound of the bog wind moving through hollow reeds — gives the sense that the land its  elf breathes.

 As the players leave [[Wood’s End]], mist thickens, muffling all sound but the creak of the boardwalks and the distant rhythm of dripping water.
 The air grows sweet and strange.